 ~Author Unknown

 T.C.
-Black Cat.
+Black Cat. and black cats are seen,

 Blackest cat in all the land.